 There of course are no guarantees.
 More important is this for Oliver: It isn’t that experience in the craft of politics enables the practitioner to better see the future.
 Rather, experience enables the demanding present to be seen more for what it is, now:

 The circumstances that surrounded were complicated and bewildering; the gleams that guided him were intermittent and often of a twilight dimness.
 A statesman so situated must do much by guess-work… Prophetic statesmen are a fairly common variety of the species, but those who not only foresee things but foresee them truly are among the rarest of human products.
 [The chief minister] made no pretensions to the gift of prophecy.
 Man of genius though he was, he owed little to his imagination.
 He excelled his colleagues, and opponents, and indeed every statesman in Europe, not in penetration of the hidden future, but in the clearness with which he saw things present, and in the accuracy with which he could judge by the lights or darkness of the horizon what weather might be looked for on the morrow.
 And he excelled them most of all in the rapidity with which his mind arranged in their true proportions the most diverse and unexpected events. (my bold)

 Whether this description of the chief minister in question has stood the test of time, I can’t say.

-What the passage does still describe, however, are professionals who confront and balance experience and inexperience and have a track record of learning what they do and do not know to avoid worse.
-If we are to trust people to manage later they must be managing now.
-Their leadership, if you want to call it that, is the management of today’s inexperience with a tomorrow yet-to-come but in light of past experience in having done so before.
+What the passage does still describe, however, are professionals who confront and not so much balance as hold experience and inexperience in productive tension and have a track record of learning what they do and do not know to avoid worse.
 They must be experienced enough to manage inexperience.
 Note the corollary: Yes, it’s true that inexperience may well start in the individual, but experience may just as well end up across individuals, untraceably distributed and shared.